guar47/dpashutskii.com_v2/content/blog/2020-goals-review/index.md

 I've been setting the goal "to write more" for the recent 3 years and most of the years I failed.
 I am still not sure about the reasons but I can't fit it into my routine.
 I wrote something during the year but it's a very small amount.
 So far my most successful writing experience is my [telegram channel in Russian](https://t.me/another_way_out).
 But even there I am not so much active.

-Apart from that, I have this blog and [travel blog](https://dnjourney.com/) but they are pretty much empty.
+Apart from that, I have this blob but it is pretty much empty.
 It seems I'm enjoying tweaking and developing a blog more than actually write in it.

 This year is going to be my last year when I'll try to pursue writing.
 If I fail this year I'll drop these attempts.
 It won't be a necessarily bad thing, it'll just mean it's not for me.